ballerina-platform/module-ballerinax-ibm.ibmmq/README.md

 7. [Consume MQIIH headers](https://github.com/ballerina-platform/module-ballerinax-ibm.ibmmq/tree/main/examples/consume-mqrfh2-headers) - Consume messages with the MQRFH2 header from an IBM MQ queue.

+8. [Consume messages using a service](https://github.com/ballerina-platform/module-ballerinax-ibm.ibmmq/tree/main/examples/consume-messages-service) - Consume messages from an IBM MQ queue using a Ballerina service.

 ## Issues and projects

 Issues and Projects tabs are disabled for this repository as this is part of the Ballerina Standard Library.
 To report bugs, request new features, start new discussions, view project boards, etc., go to the [Ballerina Standard Library parent repository](https://github.com/ballerina-platform/ballerina-standard-library).

 This repository only contains the source code for the library.